vega/vegafusion/vegafusion-wasm/README.md

 # vegafusion-wasm
-Wasm library for interfacing with VegaFusion
+Wasm library for interfacing with `vegafusion-core`.

 For more information, see the VegaFusion repository at https://github.com/hex-inc/vegafusion